 TID has always kept records of ignitions and other fire related data.
-Going forward, more information will be collected specific to the metrics outlined in this plan.
-Some of these include incidents under red flag (vs. normal) conditions and those instances occurring in the fire zones specifically.
-As of now there is limited data gathered through these metrics.
-However, as the data collection history becomes more extensive, TID will be able to identify areas of its operations and service territory that are disproportionately impacted.
+Going forward, more information will be collected specific to the metrics outlined in the data conveyed in Section 9.2.
+As the data collection history becomes more extensive, TID will be able to identify areas of its operations and service territory that are disproportionately impacted.
 TID will then evaluate potential improvements to the plan.